danilofreire/umbertolandia/README.md

 You can also find a lot of good information on Markdown on the internet such as [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-If you ave any questions, just google your issue and you will probably find an answer on [StackOverflow](http://stackoverflow.com).
+If you have any questions, just google your issue and you will probably find an answer on [StackOverflow](http://stackoverflow.com).

 ## Anything else?